PySangamam/website/_posts/2018-08-29-poster-list.md

 but the drawback of this WSGI is it's not good for the real-time web.
 So what is the alternative to WSGI?

 Here comes ASGI.
-Wait What is ASGI?
+Wait, what is ASGI?
 What can we do with ASGI?
 Is it easy to implement?
 Is it secure in every way?
 These and more are answered in this poster presentation.